flowground/amazonaws-com-codepipeline-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DisableStageTransition
-### Prevents artifacts in a pipeline from transitioning to the next stage in the pipeline.
+> Prevents artifacts in a pipeline from transitioning to the next stage in the pipeline.<br/>

 #### Input Parameters
 * `Action` - _required_